gabe4s/cookbook/Italian/Carbonara.md

 4. Reserve pasta water
 5. Strain pasta
 6. Add pasta to guanciale fat
-7. Stir in cheese, a little pasta water, pepper to taste
+7. Combine egg yolk, cheese, and pepper in a bowl
+8. Add pasta water to egg/cheese/pepper mix slowly to temper
+9. Add cheese mix to pasta and combine, add pasta water if needed

 ## Notes
 - Pasta is 3.2mm Bucatini